music-suite/music-suite/docs/src/User-Guide.md

 The laws for @[HasPosition] and @[HasPosition1] are not too exciting: they assure that transforming a value also transforms its position in the same manner, and that the duration of a value is exactly the duration between its onset and offset point.

-## Translation-invariant types

-TODO Explain delay-invariant transformations: applying transformations to `Span` performs the delay/translation, applying to `Duration` does not.
-Note that this does *not* invalidate the laws.
-We can think of our time types as coming in two shapes:

-- Translation-invariant types such as `Duration` are "floating" without being anchored to specific start/stop time (though they still have a duration)
-- Translation-variant types such as `Span` have both a specific duration and a specific point in which they "occur" relative to ther events.